 How to Write a Bestseller Like the Ancient Bards

-The earliest writing exists in the form of Ogham symbols hewn along the edges of standing stones dating back to the C4th, but in Irish mythology, Ogma of the Tuatha de Denann, who was skilled in speech and poetry, was said to have invented this ancient script.
+The earliest writing exists in the form of Ogham symbols hewn along the edges of standing stones dating back to the fourth century, but in Irish mythology, Ogma of the Tuatha de Danann, who was skilled in speech and poetry, was said to have invented this ancient script.

 The first message he wrote in Ogham was seven b’s inscribed on a birch branch, sent as a warning to Lugh, meaning “Your wife will be carried away seven times to the Otherworld unless the birch protects her.”
 (Yeah… don’t ask me what that means, I’m fairly sure Lugh understood it though.)
 Thus the letter b is said to be named after the birch.

-Earliest surviving manuscripts date back to the C8th, although two letters written by St Patrick in the C5th named the Confessio and the Letter to Coroticus have been preserved in the Book of Armagh.
+Earliest surviving manuscripts date back to the eighth century, although two letters written by St Patrick in the fifth century named the Confessio and the Letter to Coroticus have been preserved in the Book of Armagh.

 So just how do you write a bestseller like the ancient bards?
 We Indies think we have it tough, but our suffering is nothing compared to what the ancient storytellers endured for their art.